AttackPattern/CSharpAnalytics/README.md

 ---------------
 You will need:

-* Google Analytics account - Head to http://analytics.google.com and sign-up if you don't have one
+* Google Analytics account - [Sign up](http://analytics.google.com) if you don't have one
 * An analytics property

 Download or clone the source and add a reference to CSharpAnalytics.WindowsStore from your application.